mobxjs/mobx-state-tree/packages/mst-middlewares/README.md

 3. An undo state is only comitted to the history if the action / process is finished.
 Ongoing processes can't be undone.
 4. Failing processes do not add an undo state.
 5. Multiple concurrent processes only undo their own changes and don't touch the changes caused by other actions - unlike snapshots would.
+6. Can be used declaratively within the models.

 API: